twitter-together/action/README.md

 ## Try it

 You can submit a tweet to this repository to see the magic happen.
 Please follow the instructions at [tweets/README.md](tweets/README.md) and mention your own twitter username to the tweet.
 This repository is setup to tweet from [https://twitter.com/commit2tweet](https://twitter.com/commit2tweet).

+## Twitter API compatibility

+The Twitter Ads API we currently use is the `v8` version.

 ## Setup